Early Childhood Special Education

 On this page...

+Infants and toddlers with disabilities (birth-2) and their families receive early intervention services under IDEA Part C, Iowa's Early ACCESS.
 Special education information for children ages 3 to 21 years of age is also available via the Special Education tab on the Iowa Department of Education website.

 Legal Requirements and Reports

 Under IDEA 2004, Individualized Education Program (IEP) Teams, including parents and educators, develop and implement services to meet the unique needs of each child, enhance development and learning, and support the priorities and areas of concerns.
 An IEP Team must adhere to legal requirements pertaining to the development and implementation of an IEP for children, 3 - 5 years of age, eligible for special education.
 Iowa's early care, health, and education leaders, providers, policy makers, and community members lead many statewide efforts to increase access to and the quality of early childhood programs and services.
 Despite the expansion of quality early childhood programs, there has not yet been a proportionate expansion of providing ECSE services in regular early childhood programs.

 One of the fundamental elements of the IDEA is commitment to provide children with individualized and appropriate supports in the Least Restrictive Environment (LRE).
 The public agency responsible for providing a free appropriate public education (FAPE) to a preschool child must ensure decisions are made in accordance with the requirements for placement [IAC 281-41.116].